vrushabhp7496-a11y/Nmap-basic-port-scan/README.md

 ---

-### TCP connect scan :
+### > TCP status :
 - Before seeing tcp scan lets see some states taht cwe need to know after scan results
 1. Open indicates service is listning on port.
 2. closed indicates no service is listning
 3. Filtered means nmap cannot determine port is open or closed as the port is not accessible.
 4. Unfiltered menas nmap cannot determine port is closed or open although is accessible.
 5. Open|Filtered: This means that Nmap cannot determine whether the port is open or filtered.
 6. Closed|Filtered: This means that Nmap cannot decide whether a port is closed or filtered.

 ---

-### TCP Flags ;
+### > TCP Flags :
 - URG indiactes that incoming data is urgent and should be immediatly processed.
 - ACK: Acknowledgement flag indicates that the acknowledgement number is significant.
 It is used to acknowledge the receipt of a TCP segment.
 - PSH asks TCP to pass the data to application promptly.